ESGP POLICY AND ADMINISTRATION BYLAWS

 Graduate Program Handbook

-The graduate faculty in the ESGP will carry out the functions outlined in Section XV of the Graduate School Handbook, be responsible for following the guidelines in the ESGP Handbook, and recommend and vote as necessary on substantial changes in the policies, rules, and procedures as listed in this document.
+The graduate faculty in the ESGP will carry out the functions outlined in the Graduate School Handbook, be responsible for following the guidelines in the ESGP Handbook, and recommend and vote as necessary on substantial changes in the policies, rules, and procedures.

 Eligibility for Membership

-Faculty in the ESGP will be assigned Categories M and P by the GSC in accordance with guidelines in Section 3.4.
+Faculty in the ESGP will be assigned Categories M and P by the GSC.
 Faculty members may be nominated for Category P membership in accordance with the current Graduate School policy if they already have a Category P appointment in a non-interdisciplinary graduate program.
-Graduate faculty in the ESGP will have their appointments reviewed for continuation every three years, according to criteria and procedures in Section 3.7.

 Nomination to Graduate Faculty

-Regular members of the university faculty wishing to be appointed to the graduate faculty in the ESGP must submit a formal written request to the director of the ESGP, accompanied by a current vita, a letter of support from the administrative head of their academic unit, and a statement of purpose.
+Regular members of the university faculty wishing to be appointed to the graduate faculty in the ESGP must submit a formal written request to the Director of the ESGP, accompanied by a current vita, a letter of support from the administrative head of their academic unit, and a statement of purpose.
 This material will be evaluated by the GSC, which will decide on the disposition of the pending appointment.
 In cases where the nominee is qualified for Category P status, the chair will submit a nomination for Category P status to the Graduate School.
 In cases where the nominee is qualified for Category M status, the chair will submit a nomination for Category M status to the Graduate School.
-Affiliated Scientists with adjunct titles, clinical titles, visiting titles and lecturer titles and faculty with less than a 50% appointment are not eligible to be nominated for graduate faculty appointment but may serve in other ways as members of the ESGP faculty.

 Some requirements listed here are in addition to those listed in the Graduate School Handbook.
 Criteria for and privileges associated with appointment in each category are: